-- 2. Remove the clutch nut (not left hand thread) on the end of the crankshaft with the clutch nut removal tool. - 3.
-Attach the Universal Puller.
-There are three 6mm clutch puller holes located on the ends of the center hub. (figures 30 & 31) - 4.
-Install each of the 3 6mm socket head cap screws (clutch cover bolts can be used) until each is similarly snug and the puller looks square to the end of the crank - 5.
+- 3. Attach the Universal Puller.
+There are three 6mm clutch puller holes located on the ends of the center hub. - Install each of the 3 6mm x 55mmsocket head cap screws (clutch cover bolts can be used) until each is similarly snug and the puller looks square to the end of the crank - 5.
 One at a time, tighten each of the 1/4 turn until the clutch 'pops' off